Triston Casas Player Props: Red Sox vs. Guardians

 Triston Casas At The Plate

-- Casas has eight doubles, a triple, six home runs and 31 walks while batting .198.
+- Casas is batting .193 with eight doubles, a triple, six home runs and 31 walks.

-- Casas has picked up a hit in 24 of 52 games this season, with multiple hits six times.
+- Casas has picked up a hit in 45.3% of his 53 games this year, with at least two hits in 11.3% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.